 Offenders are engaged in removing graffiti, litter and fly-tipped rubbish, painting and decorating play areas and community centres, cutting back and clearing overgrown areas, and building and repairing paths.
 Southampton communities benefit annually from around 3,000 hours of unpaid work.

 High visibility projects in the city centre, parks, local neighbourhoods, open spaces and cut ways are on-going.
 These projects provide valuable additional resources to core council services.

-If you think that Community Payback could help improve your neighbourhood either use the online form by following the link on the right side of this page, use the contact details at the foot of the page or visit the Hampshire Probation website.
+Projects are generally restricted to council or community group owned land but private jobs can be considered and competitive quotes provided.
+If you think that Community Payback could help improve your neighbourhood either use the contact details below or visit the Hampshire Probation website.